hermangroup/docs/masternodes/setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 We will now submit the ProRegTx special transaction to the blockchain to register the masternode.
-This command must be sent from a Dash Core wallet holding a balance, since a standard transaction fee is involved.
+This command must be sent from a Historia Core wallet holding a balance, since a standard transaction fee is involved.
 The command takes the following syntax::